 How can a Home or Building owner tackle these Poor Ventilation Issues?

-It is always recommended to contact an experienced Toronto Roofing Contractor who is able to come in and asses your roof ventilation issues.
-A roofer can add a couple of static/louver vents to improve air flow escaping out of the attic.
-Also, if soffits are not in your building design adding solar powered attic ventilators would be a great idea.
+It is always recommended to contact an experienced Toronto Roofing Contractor who can come in and asses your roof ventilation issues.
+A roofer can add a couple of static/Louvre vents to improve airflow escaping out of the attic.
+Also, if soffits are not in your building design adding solar-powered attic ventilators would be a great idea.
 Solar attic vents powered by the sun will pull the warm moist air out of the attic behaving like an intake and exhaust ventilating system all-in-one!